Alex-Aralis/yank-down/README.md

-Have you ever been unsure what value to pass first?
+Have you ever been unsure what value to pass first in a curried function?

 ```javascript
 const divide = numerator => denominator => numerator/denominator;
 ```

-but later found to your horror that it would have been better the other way around?
+and ended up getting it wrong?

 ```javascript
 const needToBeDividedBy3 = [1,3,4,5,2];